Pear And Blue Cheese Salad

 About this recipe

-This pear and blue cheese salad is one of those combinations that feels like it’s always existed.
-Ripe fruit, sharp cheese, bitter leaves, toasted nuts, a properly made vinaigrette.
-Five components, each one doing a specific job, none of them interchangeable.
-The French have been putting versions of this blue cheese & pear salad on bistro menus for a very long time, and it hasn’t changed much because it doesn’t need to.
+Who doesn’t love a beautiful salty sweet pear and blue cheese salad?
+Ripe fruit, sharp cheese, bitter leaves, toasted nuts and a properly made French vinaigrette.
+Five components that are each one doing a specific job and none of them is interchangeable.
+The French have been putting this blue cheese & pear salad in restaurants for a very long time, and it hasn’t changed much because it doesn’t need to.

 The pear